devcontainers/devcontainers.github.io/_implementors/spec.md

 ## <a href="#image-metadata-proposal" name="image-metadata-proposal" class="anchor"> Proposal </a>

-We propose to add metadata to the image with the following structure using one entry per feature and devcontainer.json (see table below for the full list):
+You may add metadata to the image with the following structure using one entry per feature and devcontainer.json (see table below for the full list):

 ```json
 [